DTZ/TELC Reading B1: Understanding Texts and Passing the Exam

 Practice with a stopwatch.
 Get used to not stopping at an unknown word – this is crucial in the exam.

-Mistake 1: Reading the entire text before looking at the questions
+Mistake 1: Reading the text completely before looking at the questions

 This wastes unnecessary time.
-The right approach: read the question first, then search specifically for the answer in the text.
+The right approach: Read the question first, then search for the answer in the text.

 Mistake 2: Getting stuck on an unknown word

-If you don’t know a word – no need to panic.
-Try to understand the sentence meaning without that word.
-For most tasks, this is sufficient.
+If you don’t know a word – there’s no reason to panic.
+Try to understand the meaning of the sentence without that word.
+For most tasks, this is completely sufficient.

 Mistake 3: Choosing an answer just because similar words appear

 Wrong answer options often intentionally contain words from the text – to confuse.
-The content is important, not word similarity.
+The content is important, not the similarity of words.

-Part 5 seems difficult – but it has only 6 tasks with a clear format.
-When in doubt: eliminate two unlikely options and choose from the remaining ones.
-Never leave blank.
+Part 5 seems difficult – but it only has 6 tasks with a clear format.
+When in doubt: Eliminate two unlikely options and choose between the remaining ones.
+Never leave it empty.

 Mistake 5: No time control

-45 minutes are about 9 minutes per part.
-Those who spend too long on one part risk having no time left for others.
+45 minutes means just under 9 minutes per part.
+If you take too long on one part, you risk having no time left for others.
 Each task counts equally.

-Reading books is useful but not enough.
-DTZ reading has a specific format: certain task types and time pressure.
+Reading books is useful, but not sufficient.
+DTZ Reading has a specific format: certain task types and time pressure.
 Train exactly this format.

 Your step-by-step preparation plan